 The Smithsonian Museums are accessible to individuals with disabilities.
 Some of the features include:

 - Accessible facilities and at least one entrance that is accessible to visitors with limited mobility.
-For accessible entrances, curb cuts, designated parking, and more, view our Accessibility Map (PDF).
+View our Accessibility Map (PDF) for accessbible entrances, parking, and more.

 - Tactile elements included throughout the museums.
 Tactile and/or verbal description tours can be arranged by contacting a museum; two weeks advance notice is appreciated.
 For details, visit the museums' websites below.